Archaea-Lab/Omnipose_Cellprofiler-Pipeline/README.md

 3. In terminal type "conda activate omniposeGPU" then hit ENTER
 4. In terminal type "pip install omnipose" then hit ENTER
 5. In terminal type "pip install natsort" then hit ENTER
-6. In terminal type "conda remove pytroch-cuda" then hit ENTER
+6. In terminal type "conda remove pytorch-cuda" then hit ENTER
 7. In terminal type "conda install pytorch torchvision torchaudio pytorch-cuda=11.8 -c pytorch -c nvidia" then hit ENTER

 ### INSTALLATION OF CELLPROFILER